jimmoua/coms2223/Week05.md

 If no label, there is at least 1 space in the label field.
 The operands (something that can be manipulated) usually respond in what is appropriate for the op-code.
-The comment field usually has some special character for it (for x86 ASM, it's a semicolon).
+The comment field usually has some special character for it (for x86 ASM, it's a semicolon - actually it's for a bunch of ASM languages).

 ### Pseudo-Operations